ibm-cloud-architecture/refarch-cloud-data-analytics/move-to-cloud.md

 ## Move Data to the Cloud

 You will be moving data to the cloud using two methods.
+Before you continue, make sure you have completed all of the pre-work steps.
+If you have not completed the prew-work please go to this link and do so now.

 The first method uses Bluemix Data Connect to access the N Bank's customer data from a DB2 LUW database and K Bank's customer data from a PureData for Analytics database on-premies.
 You will then combine the data from both banks and deliver the combined dataset to a dashDB database in the cloud.